 One of the joys of my experience watching 10 Cloverfield Lane is that I knew almost nothing about it going in, since über-producer J.J.
 Abrams kept the movie's very existence something of a secret until mere weeks before its release.
 In this spirit, I won't say much about it here.
 That said, you remember Cloverfield, the 2008 found-footage-style movie about a giant, probably alien… read more!

 Movies Released in 2016 (in alphabetical order)

-When Ben Affleck and Matt Damon were shopping around their Good Will Hunting screenplay in the '90s, a fair portion of it had Damon's math genius on the run from the NSA.
-The thriller elements were ultimately cut from the script, which allowed the story to focus on human drama.
-Years later, although Affleck didn't write The Accountant – one Bill Dubuque did that – it's as though he's finally… read more!
+When Ben Affleck and Matt Damon were shopping around their Good Will Hunting screenplay in the '90s, a good chunk of it had Damon's math genius on the run from the NSA.
+They ultimately cut the thriller elements out of the script, which allowed the story to focus on human drama.
+Years later, although Affleck didn't write The Accountant – one Bill Dubuque did that – it's… read more!

 Twelve gigantic black pods have suddenly appeared in the skies across earth.
 Clearly they are alien spacecraft, but what do they want?
 Are they invaders?
 Scientists?
 Tourists?
 Do they come in peace or do they pose a threat?
 The US military hires expert linguist Dr. Louise Banks (Amy Adams) to find out.
 They've been allowed access into one of the… read more!